๐Ÿง ๐Ÿ’›

 When it's someone I've had conflict with

-When his emotion feels too big or intense
+When their emotion feels too big or intense

 Build the bridge.